 This course is designed to develop specific learning outcomes.
 Students will:

-- apply specialist knowledge of physiology, pathophysiology of diseases and trauma to the nursing assessment and management of orthopaedic conditions
+- apply specialist knowledge of physiology, pathophysiology of diseases and trauma to the nursing assessment and management of people undergoing orthopaedic procedures

-- explore the legal, ethical and cultural issues in relation to the nursing care of orthopaedic conditions
+- explore the legal, ethical and cultural issues in relation to the nursing care of people undergoing orthopaedic procedures

 - demonstrate specialist knowledge, comprehensive assessment skills and evidence-based practice to improve orthopaedic nursing care